 The other day, Hank Green made a video, answering questions about his new book.
-I had to pause the video at one point, because he said something about writing characters that is so true.
+I paused the video at one point, because he said something about writing characters that is so true.

 “You put in a placeholder and that becomes their name.
 And you can’t ever change it because you cannot imagine that character having a different name and it’s a disaster because two of your characters’ names start with A and two start with M and you shouldn’t have that.
 But there it is!” – Hank Green

 I have experienced this phenomenon before.
-I was told to change character names before because of my placeholders.
+I had to change character names because of my placeholders.
 It was one of the hardest choices I made for my novel.
 Zack is Zack to me, not Caleb.
-Even though changing the character’s name helped the readers more, it also seemed as if I lost a part of the character.
+Even though changing the name helped the readers more, it also felt as if I lost a part of the character.

 How many famous character names were originally placeholders?
 It’s an interesting concept to think about.
 Some writers create their beauty without meaning to.